Home » Departments & Services » Food Services

 SNAP

-SNAP provides monthly benefits to buy food at grocery stores, farmers markets, and other locations.
+Supplemental Nutrition Assistance Program (SNAP) is a federally funded program that provides food benefits to low-income families to supplement their grocery budget so they can afford the nutritious food essential to health and well-being.
+Monthly benefits can be used to buy food at grocery stores, farmers markets, and other locations.
 SNAP helps families stretch their food budget so kids can get the nutrition they need to learn and grow.
-See if you are eligible here and apply for SNAP online at MyBenefits.ny.gov
+To see if you are eligible and to apply for SNAP online, visit the USDA’s website.

 The Nutrition Outreach and Education Program (NOEP) offers one-on-one help applying for SNAP.
 NOEP can tell you if you may be eligible for SNAP, answer questions, and help with your application.
 It’s free and confidential.
 Find a NOEP Coordinator near you at FoodHelpNY.org.